Reinforcement learning approach to non-equilibrium quantum thermodynamics

-We now apply the methods highlighted in Secs.~\ref{section2} and \ref{section3} using simple yet physically relevant physical models.
-Specifically, we will address the cases of a single spin-like system exposed to a time-dependent field and a model of two spins coupled with a time-dependent Hamiltonian.
+{\bf Case studies.-- } We now apply our methods to simple yet physically relevant models.
+We address the cases of a single spin-like system exposed to a time-dependent field and a two-spin model with a time-dependent coupling. \\ {\it Single spin-$1/2$ particle in a time-dependent field}: Let us consider a qubit evolving in the interval $t\in[0,\tau]$ under an Hamiltonian (we take units such that $\hbar=1$)